nautilus-cyberneering/.github/profile/README.md

 ### Years 2022-2023
 We intend to:
-- Bring the power of AI directly to the end user on his local desktop with modular extensions and plaftorm to create these
+- Bring the power of AI directly to the end user on his local desktop with modular extensions and a plaftorm to create these
 - Create a community around our product and platform to further develop our vision and make it its own

 All this so that the community learns, teaches and drives the direction and evolution of solutions, and this without any external influences.